enza252/aws-dev-associate/4-load-balancing-and-auto-scaling-groups.md

 One common use for scaling-specific cooldowns is with a scale-in policy - a policy that terminates instances based on a specific criteria or metric.

-Since this policy terminates instances, EC2 Auto Scaling needs less time to deteremine whether to terminate additional instances.
+Since this policy terminates instances, EC2 Auto Scaling needs less time to determine whether to terminate additional instances.

-If the default cooldown period of 300 seconds is to long, you can reduce costs by applying a scaling-specific cooldown period of 180 seconds to the scale in policy.
+If the default cooldown period of 300 seconds is too long, you can reduce costs by applying a scaling-specific cooldown period of 180 seconds to the scale in policy.

 If your application is scaling up and down multiple times each hour, modify the Auto Scaling Groups cool-down timers and the CloudWatch Alarm Period that triggers the scale in.
+This is a big sign that your policies may not be appropriate